bkoz/guestbook/README.md

 # guestbook
 A simple Kube uService based application that uses Java, JBoss EAP and MongoDB.

+## Overview
+The guestbook is a simple client/server application that consists of two kube services.
+The client service is backed by a pod which is written in Java and runs on a JBoss EAP6 server.
+It provides the web front end and interacts with the mongodb database.
+The server service is backed by a mongod pod.
+The client discovers the mongod pod via environment variables which are based on kube label selectors defined by the services.

 This example assumes you have a working kube cluster.

 ## Node Configuration